PE exits record second best month ever at $12 billion

 Strategic exits in May 2021 were highest at $10.4 billion across seven deals which include the sale by CPPIB and Partners Group of their 90 per cent stake in Global Logic for $8.6 billion to Hitachi and the sale by Softbank of its 80 per cent stake in SB Energy for $1.8 billion (EV of $3.5 billion) to Adani Green Energy Limited (AGEL), which were also the largest exits in 2021.

-Another major exit in May 2021 saw Carlyle sell a partial stake in SBI Life Insurance for $531 million.
+Another major exit in May 2021 saw Carlyle sell a partial stake in SBI Life Insurance for $531 million.—IANS